TrisPatt/hangman/README.md

 #### How to play

-This tells the user how to play the game and what the rules are.
+- This tells the user how to play the game and what the rules are.

 ![How to Play](assets/images/Screenshot-rules.webp)

 #### Start Game

-This starts the game.
+- This starts the game.
 A random word is generated where the letters of the word are represented by underscores.
 The gallows are shown, as well as a section for incorrect guesses.

-The user is asked to enter their guess.
+- The user is asked to enter their guess.

 ![Start Game](assets/images/Screenshot-start-of-game.webp)

 - Correct guess!

-If correct, the user is informed and the letter is displayed where it is positioned in the word.
+  - If correct, the user is informed and the letter is displayed where it is positioned in the word.
-If there are more than one occurences of that letter, they are also displayed in their positions within the word.
+  If there are is than one occurence of that letter, they are also displayed in their positions within the word.

 ![Correct guess](assets/images/Screenshot-correct-guess.webp)

 - Incorrect guess!

-If the guess is incorrect, the user is informed, the previous guesses list is updated and the next body part of the hangman is revealed.
+  - If the guess is incorrect, the user is informed, the previous guesses list is updated and the next body part of the hangman is revealed.

 ![Incorrect guess](assets/images/Screenshot-incorrect-guess.webp)

 - Winning the game

-The user wins when the word is correctly guessed before their lives run out.
+  - The user wins when the word is correctly guessed before their lives run out.
-The user is asked if they wish to return to the main menu.
+  - The user is asked if they wish to return to the main menu.

 ![Winning the game](assets/images/Screenshot-win.webp)

 - Losing the game

-The user loses when all the lives run out and all body parts of the hangman are displayed.
+  - The user loses when all the lives run out and all body parts of the hangman are displayed.

 ![losing the game](assets/images/Screenshot-lose.webp)